houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ![Chomsky's Hierarchy](/images/irregular-javascript-expressions/chomsky_hierarchy.webp)

-Essentially, Chomsky's Hierarchy is a containment hierarchy of formal languages.
-The higher we go up the hierarchy, the more complex the language gets.
-At the very bottom, we have regular languages and just above we have context-free languages.
-The interesting feature of the hierarchy is that each language needs a different type of machine to recognise it.
-For our current purposes, we will be focusing on the difference between the machines used to recognise regular languages and context-free languages.
+Chomsky's Hierarchy is a containment hierarchy of formal languages (or grammars).
+The higher up the hierarchy, the more complex the languages get.
+Traditionally, regular languages live at the very bottom with context-free languages just above.
+An interesting feature of the hierarchy is that each language needs a different type of machine to recognise it.
+For our current purposes, we will only be focusing on regular languages, context-free languages and their machines.
+As previously covered, regular languages are only recognised by DFAs.
+In contrast, context-free languages are only recognised by machines called pushdown automata (PDAs).

 ### 3.1 Context-free Languages and PDAs

 A classic example of a context-free language is the set of all strings of the form `aⁿbⁿ` over an alphabet like `{'a', 'b'}`.
-This is the set of strings starting with some number of `a` strictly followed by the same number of `b`.
+This is the set of strings starting with some number of `a`'s strictly followed by the same number of `b`'s.
 It contains strings like `'ab'`, `'aabb'` or `''` (the empty string).
-Its corresponding regular expression is `(aa)*`.

-Similarly to regular languages, one such interesting property is their intrinsic tie to the PDA (Pushdown Automata) class of finite state machines:
+As we just hinted, there is an intrinsic tie between regular languages and PDAs:

 All context-free languages are recognised by PDAs and PDAs only recognise context-free languages.